Wild Atlantic Experience

 Today we embark on one of the most scenic drives in Ireland, if not the world, the Ring of Kerry.
 Filled with picturesque landscapes, stunning coastlines and beautiful villages, it’ll be a wonder if there is any space left on your camera after this enchanting drive.
 As we make our way around the twists and turns of the Ring you will have plenty of opportunities for photos as well as tea or coffee in one of the many villages along the route.
 For lunch we will be stopping in the beautiful town of Kenmare, with loads of lovely boutiques and cafes lining the streets, your choices seem endless.

 From Kenmare we head to Kissane Sheep Farm for a truly memorable sheepdog performance.
 The farm has been in the Kissane family for over 200 years and is situated on the doorstep of Killarney National Park with a stunning panoramic view of Moll’s Gap.
 You will be in awe watching on as the dogs’ movements are controlled by nothing more than a few whistles.
 After our demonstration at the sheep farm we head through the “Jewel in Kerry’s crown” Killarney National Park.
-Sitting at the foot of Ireland’s highest mountain range, Macgillycuddy Reeks, and home to Irelands only wild herd of red deer, the park is truly a spectacular spot of natural beauty.
-Once through the park, we head back to the hotel before heading out for a bit of craic at Major Colgan’s, where we will enjoy a traditional Irish dinner and show.
-The pub still contains its original wooden floors, stonewalls, beamed ceilings and open fires which all set the perfect atmosphere for a wonderful evening of song and dance.
+Sitting at the foot of Ireland’s highest mountain range, Macgillycuddy Reeks, and home to Ireland's only wild herd of red deer, the park is truly a spectacular spot of natural beauty.
+This evening we have dinner in our hotel followed by Gaelic Roots, a traditional Irish show in Killarney.

 Blarney & Cashel